samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 ![srctree-commit-2](http://i.imgur.com/v3m5qig.png)

 Enter a detailed commit message then hit confirm the dialog.
-Note in the main SourceTree *Log/History* screen how your new commit is now listed:
+The main SourceTree *Log/History* screen now lists your new commit:

 ![srctree-commit-3](http://i.imgur.com/EyurB6z.png)

+Note how only the local *develop* branch points to your new commit.
+All other branches, including the remote origin/develop, are now "behind" the *develop* branch, so to speak.